-JasperReports is an open-source Java reporting engine.
-This Java class library offers reporting capabilities for your application.
-This Reporting tool helps you to deliver rich content onto the screen, to the printer, or into HTML, PDF, XLS, RTF, CSV, XML, ODT, and TXT files.
+JasperReports is an open-source reporting tool for Java that is used for reporting of applications.
+This reporting tool helps in writing rich content onto the screen, to the printer, or into a variety of files like HTML, PDF, XLS, RTF, CSV, XML, ODT and TXT.
+JasperReports can also be used for Java-enabled applications like Java EE or web applications to generate dynamic content.

 Step 1) Click on Download Now option to install Jasper Reports Community edition.